geoffreysessums/CustomEmails/README.md

-# Project: CustomEmails
+# CustomEmails

+Geoffrey Sessums
+CS 3424 Systems Programming - Fall 2017
+Language(s): Perl

-## Description:
+## Description

-Written in Perl, CustomEmails produces email files suitable for sending personalized emails **only** to customers with an **owe amount** greater than **paid amount**.
-Generated emails are placed in a subordinate directory named "Emails".
+CustomEmails produces output files in SMTP format suitable for sending personalized emails to customers with a balance on their accounts.
+Generated source files are prefixed with a "g".
+Also, generated emails are placed in a subordinate directory named "Emails".
 If that directory already exists, then all of its contents are removed; otherwise, the directory is created.

+## What I Learned

+* How to open, read, write, and process files with Perl
+* How to use regular expression for pattern matching

+## Testing

-### Several files are included for testing:
+Several files are included for testing:

 * customer.txt
     * File containing sample input containing one customer per line
     * Each customer line contains: